keroloszakaria/auto-clear-cache/README.md

 ### Q: Can I see a working demo?

 Coming soon: demo repo with Vue, React & Vanilla JS versions!

+### Q: checkVersionAndReload() is not working / giving network errors?

+Make sure you've added `versionPlugin()` to your Vite config first.
+Without it, no `version.json` file is generated, and the function will fail to fetch the version.

 ### Q: Why do I get "require is not defined" errors?